But God demonstrates His own love toward us, in that while we were still sinners, Christ died for us.

 — Romans 5:8 (NKJV)

 I came to know Jesus Christ as my personal LORD and Savior when I was 21.
 I did not grow up in the church.
-In fact, neither of my parents had a relationship with Christ, though my mother is still alive.
+In fact, neither of my parents had a relationship with Christ.
 We were a basic middle-class family and lived pretty well economically because my parents worked hard to give us all that we had.
 My father was an alcoholic, however, so I grew up in a fearful, violent, eggshell-walking, emotional rollercoaster-ride kind of existence.
 When I was a kid, my mother and I would leave on the nights when my father went into a drunken rage and then come home the next morning.
 When I was 13 we left for two weeks.
 When I was 19 we left for three years.

 I knew I needed Him, but I didn’t want to go up in front of the 300-person congregation.
 So I drove home that day, telling God all the way home, “I don’t want to reject you; I don’t want to reject you” over and over again.
 When I arrived back at my apartment off campus, I walked in, turned around, got back in the car, and drove all the way back to church.
 By that point, the congregation had gone home, and the only one left was the pastor.
 I grabbed him by the arm and said, “I need Christ and I know it.”
 At that point, he took me to the altar and explained what a relationship with Christ was so that I knew what I was about to do.
 Then he led me in actually quite a long prayer, not only about repentance, but the relationship I was about to undertake as well, so I repented for my sins, and asked Christ into my heart that day.